INTERUNIT-UI

 This struct is initialised with function-pointers for its base functionality

-(such as a drawing to the screen and responding to user-input events).
+(such as a drawing to the screen and responding to user-input events),

-SinterUnit contains an extension pointer into which an InterUnit-specific protocol is loaded.
+and also contains an extension pointer into which an InterUnit-specific protocol is loaded.

 and a corresponding intent-handler for that gesture.

-interfaces with a device-specific UI-framework,
+It interfaces with a device-specific UI-framework.

 Easy to optimize the UI for use-ability